 In addition to what we know about the backlog in Salt Lake City, there is also information about the backlog from other jurisdictions in the state.

 On January 1, 2014, The Salt Lake Tribune reported backlogs of untested rape kits in several jurisdictions in Utah.
-West Valley City has at least 124 untested rape kits in police storage facilities, which will take more than two years to test at the state crime lab.
-The Unified Police Department has between 50 and 100 untested rape kits—the oldest one collected in a 20-year-old case.
+West Valley City had 124 untested rape kits in police storage facilities.
+The Unified Police Department had between 50 and 100 untested rape kits—the oldest one collected in a 20-year-old case.
 The Tribune also reports that at the Utah State Crime Lab, 97 rape kits await analysis.

 In May 2014, Utah enacted legislation that amends the state's victim's bill of rights to include: the right to be informed whether a DNA profile was obtained from testing rape kit evidence, whether a DNA profile was developed, whether the DNA profile was uploaded into the DNA database, and whether the profile matched another in the database, provided that disclosure would not impede the investigation.
 Law enforcement is not required to convey this information unless the survivor or a designee specifically requests it.